American Express High Yield Savings Account (HYSA) basics

 | FDIC insured | Yes, American Express National Bank is a Member FDIC (Cert. #27471) |

-Who is the Amex high-yield savings account good for?
+Is the Amex high-yield savings account good for you?

-The American Express High Yield Savings account could be good for you if:
+I'd recommend the American Express High Yield Savings account as a good option if:

-- You're a saver focused on earning high interest rates and avoiding monthly fees.
+- You're a saver who wants to earn high interest rates and avoid monthly fees.

 - You're comfortable with online-only banking.